pushpendra0197/PowerBI_Report_Garment/README.md

-# Report on Covid cased in india Dataset -
+# Report on Covid case in india Dataset -
 i have created Report on covid cases in india dataset. in which extract the data first then i loaded data in power query.
 Where i cleaned the data first because data contained the blank,missing values and irrelevant rows.
 Than after i divided data into facts and dimension for better analysis.
 Then i created relationship between the table in model view.